Dedicated K8s Service Accounts

 K8S_ISSUER=$(jq -R 'split(".") | .[1] | @base64d | fromjson |.iss' <<< $(cat /var/run/secrets/kubernetes.io/serviceaccount/token) -r)

-Use the Akeyless CLI to create the K8S auth config.
-The following parameters are required:
+Use the Akeyless CLI to create the K8S auth config:

 akeyless gateway-create-k8s-auth-config --name k8s-conf \